Table of Contents

-If someone is very social and passionate about the medical field, they may find they really enjoy working as a medical assistant.
+If someone is very social and passionate about the medical field, they may find themselves really enjoy working as a medical assistant.
 Patient care will be one of their main responsibilities, but it’s not necessary to attend medical school to work in this role, which can mean a significant reduction in student debt.
 To better understand what the role of a physician assistant entails and how salary can vary by location and experience, keep reading.

 Check your score with SoFi